cgast/embird/README.md

 1. Add URLs to crawl using the web interface
 2. The crawler will automatically fetch content from these URLs hourly
 3. View and search the collected news items
+4. Explore news clusters to find related articles
+5. Use the UMAP visualization to discover content relationships

 ## Development